-- Soda: Both diet and sugared sodas are considered safe for consumption during pregnancy, though neither is the ideal choice.
 Diet sodas contain artificial sweeteners; most with very little testing on pregnant women.
 Animal studies have shown birth defects with high consumption of saccharin, but few diet sodas use saccharin as the primary sweetener.
 Aspartame and sucralose are more commonly used and both are considered safe in moderation.
 Both sugared sodas and diet sodas may contain caffeine.
 Caffeine intake should be limited to less than 200 mg per day.

-What to skip during pregnancy
+What drinks to skip when pregnant

 There are plenty of good fluids to drink during pregnancy, but some beverages should be skipped until after you have given birth.

-- Alcohol: If there is one consensus in the pregnancy community it is that alcohol is not safe to drink during pregnancy.
+- Alcohol: If there is one consensus in the pregnancy community, it is that alcohol is not safe to drink during pregnancy.
 Alcohol intake during pregnancy has been linked to fetal alcohol syndrome.
 There are also links to increased stillbirth and miscarriage risk associated with alcohol intake during pregnancy.